chrisemunt/mg_ruby/README.md

 * Introduce support for the M increment function.
 * Allow the DB server response timeout to be modified via the mg\_ruby.m\_set\_timeout() function.
 	* mg_ruby.m\_set\_timeout([timeout])

+### v2.2.42 (14 March 2021)

+* Introduce support for YottaDB Transaction Processing over API based connectivity.
+	* This functionality was previously only available over network-based connectivity to YottaDB.